brandonhorst/declarative-nlp/README.md

-# Natural Language Processing with Components
+# Natural Language Processing with Declarative Components

-This forms the basis of Lacona, a [language processing framework](lacona/lacona) that runs behind a [Mac App of the same name](https://www.kickstarter.com/projects/2102999333/lacona-natural-language-commands-for-your-mac).
+This describes the logic behind lacona, an open-source [language processing framework](lacona/lacona). lacona has been used to build a [Mac App of the same name](https://www.kickstarter.com/projects/2102999333/lacona-natural-language-commands-for-your-mac) which is currently on Kickstarter.
+If you just want to see the app in action, please [watch the video](https://www.kickstarter.com/projects/2102999333/lacona-natural-language-commands-for-your-mac) or [demo it yourself online](http://lacona.io).

 React is a Javascript framework for declaratively building webpages.
-The beauty is that the complexities of state management are abstracted away, because components are defined declaratively.
-Components are composed of other components, which pass props down through to the chain.
+The beauty is that implementation complexities are abstracted away, because components can be nested.
+Components are composed of other components, which pass `props` down through to the chain.
+React also defines its components declaratively based on `state` objects, which Lacona implements through `sources`.

 ## Defining Stuff: Grammar